GrantSmithDoddle/230-AS-Physiotheraphy/src/about.md

 ​Angela, graduated from Birmingham University in 2010, in Advanced Musculoskeletal and Manipulative Physiotherapy, and in 2001 from the University of East Anglia with a BSc in Physiotherapy.

 With a warm and friendly manner Angela combines a wealth of manual therapy skills, acupuncture and soft tissue techniques to comprehensively treat sports and musculoskeletal injuries.
-Initially working in the NHS and as a sports Physio since 2003, her positions included:
+Initially working in the NHS and as a Sports Physio since 2003, her positions included:
 ​
 - Head of Physiotherapy Services at Hartpury College (treating multi-sports)
 - Lead ​Physiotherapist to England Women Rugby 7s Squad, including the 2013 IRB 7s World Cup